sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 DimensionList describes the key descriptor for a data structure definition.
 The order of the declaration of child dimensions is significant: it is used to describe the order in which they will appear in data formats for which key values are supplied in an ordered fashion (exclusive of the time dimension, which is not represented as a member of the ordered key).
 Any data structure definition which uses the time dimension should also declare a frequency dimension, conventionally the first dimension in the key (the set of ordered non-time dimensions).
 If is not necessary to assign a time dimension, as data can be organised in any fashion required.

 * id - *String*.
-Identifier for the attributeList.
+Identifier for the dimensionList.
+However, this value is fixed to "DimensionDescriptor".
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * dimensions - *Array* *optional*.
 The *[dimension](#dimension)* object describes the structure of a dimension, which is defined as a statistical concept used (most probably together with other statistical concepts) to identify a statistical series, such as a time series, e.g. a statistical concept indicating certain economic activity or a geographical reference area.